Things to do in Izamal in the Yucatan Peninsula

 Izamal Convent

 You can wander through the grounds for free.
-There is a small fee to be paid to enter the hall inside the convent which is dedicated to the miracles of the Virgin of Izamal.
-It is worth the small fee and it assists in the upkeep of the hall.
+There is a small fee to be paid to enter the hall inside the convent dedicated to the miracles of the Virgin of Izamal.
+It is worth the small fee and assists in the hall’s upkeep.
 In a glass cabinet within the hall are items from the visit of Pope John Paul II.

-From the 1st to the 8th of December each year the main pilgrimage to the Virgin of Izamal takes place.
-During this time all the bed and breakfast accommodation, hotels and Airbnb properties are booked out well in advance.
-Pilgrims are often seen sleeping in the halls of City Hall and the convent and even in the park as the town runs out of accommodation.
+From the 1st to the 8th of December each year the main pilgrimage to the Virgin of Izamal occurs.
+All the bed and breakfast accommodations, hotels, and Airbnb properties are booked well in advance during this time.
+Pilgrims are often seen sleeping in City Hall and the convent halls and even in the park as the town runs out of accommodation.

-During this most important holy week, you will see pilgrims climbing up the stairs of the Izmal Convent on their knees.
+During this most important holy week, pilgrims climb up the stairs of the Izmal Convent on their knees.
 Masses are held during the day and night.
-At night there are firework displays and bands playing in the square.
+At night firework displays and bands are playing in the square.

 ProTip: